simonpoole/mapsplit/README.md

     -x,--max-ids <arg>    n,w,r the maximum id to allow in the node, way and relation arrays.
-Using this option will cause Mapsplit to use a different data structure that is capable of scaling to the entire planet, but uses a lot of RAM.
+Using this option will cause Mapsplit to use a different data structure that is capable of scaling to the entire planet, but will use an amount of memory proportional to the values specified here.
     -z,--zoom <arg>       zoom level to create the tiles at must be between 0 (silly) and 16 (inclusive), default is 13